 The design of this lamp is based on lamp model 540 designed by Gino Sarfatti in 1968.
 It has many similarities, even the size.
 But it’s different.
 Below are pictures from the book Gino Sarfatti – Selected Works 1938-1973.
 As you can see the holes in the lampshade are not around the globe such as with this one.
 They are on top and go from front to back.
 The holes are round.

 A touch version (switch by touch) was also produced by Insta GmbH for a long time.
 Exactly the same table lamp.
 The company was founded in 1970 by Berker, Gira + Jung.
-In all probability this lamp was also produced by them.
-It was named Sensorette.
+The name of the lamp is Sensorette.
 Several versions were produced.